jamesbowman/forth-ft800/README.md

 `gd2.fs` contains the bindings themselves.
 There are notes at the beginning of the file on the required support words.
+`smoketest.fs` includes some reference implementations of the support words.

 There is also a simple compile test.
 You can run it like this: